sottoc/graphql-mongodb-example/README.md

 For Local Development

-You need to start Mongodb for Local development
+You need to start Mongodb for Local development ll

 ```
 npm run startdev